Slazar42/slazar42/README.md

 ![Profile Banner](https://via.placeholder.com/1200x400.png?text=Welcome+to+My+GitHub+Profile)

-Hi there!
-I'm **[Your Name]**, a passionate **Web Developer** with expertise in building dynamic and interactive websites.
-I’ve recently completed the 42 School cursus, where I mastered a variety of coding challenges and grew as a developer. 🚀
+Hey!
+I’m Salah Eddine Lazar, and I’m a web developer who’s obsessed with making websites that are both functional and fun to use.
+I recently wrapped up my time at 42 School, where I tackled coding challenges that really pushed me to level up my skills.
+I’m always looking for the next opportunity to grow and take on cool projects.
 ---

 ## 🚀 About Me